Introduction

 Waste Production in Water Purification

-Carbon filtration produces minimal waste:
+Carbon filtration results in minimal waste generation:

 Strategies for Reducing Energy Consumption and Waste